Living and Thriving on Campus

 Care for Alzheimer’s and Dementia

-Harry’s Haven is a special place named in memory of Kirk Douglas’ father, Harry Deminsky, and in recognition of Mr. Douglas’ generous and continuing support of MPTF.
+Harry’s Haven is a special place named in memory of Kirk Douglas’ father, Harry Demsky, and in recognition of Mr. Douglas’ generous and continuing support of MPTF.

 Because individuals with dementia need freedom to wander at will, Harry’s Haven has enclosed gardens where fresh air and an aviary provide environmental therapy.
 Each resident has a private room, and common areas filled with Hollywood memorabilia to promote socialization and provide an attractive atmosphere for family visits.